-Figure 70.
-CPU usage pattern of applications integrated on a single server
+Figure 90.
+CPU usage pattern of applications integrated on a single serve

-7.3.2.3 Approach 2 - Only some of the applications are important The capacity usage benefit of WLM becomes manifest when some of the integrated applications are not mission-critical.
+7.3.2.3 Approach 2 - Only some applications are mission-critical

+The capacity usage benefit of WLM becomes manifest when some of the integrated applications are not mission-critical.
 If WLM is not used, the system does not offer any practical method to give the higher priority to the more important applications.
-As a consequence, if the system resource is running short, all applications will contend for the resource, thus, hurting the performance of all applications.
+As a consequence, if system resources are running short, all applications will contend for them, thus hurting the performance of all applications (Figure 91 on page 218).
 To guarantee the performance of some mission-critical applications, the required system capacity has to be estimated based on the top peak load, usually with some percentage of buffer capacity in case of unexpected heavy workloads, even if their duration is short.